Darlot Cone Centralisateur Portrait Petzval 300mm F4

 The engraving reads:

-Condition: This brass beauty comes in a great condition!
-The brass shows some wear and still an authentic patina, the rack & pinion mechanism seems complete but not really working.
-The lens features a washer stop option inside (no stops included).
-The glass is in nice condition too, there are a few cleaning streaks here and there, and a small chip in the edge of the rear lens, which wont affect the image at all.
+Condition: This brass beauty comes in a great condition.
+Overall the brass shows some wear here and there, especially the lenshood, which must have been damaged and repaired at some point.
+Otherwise it is laquered with the authentic Shellack finish.
+The glass is in good condition, there are a only a few cleaning streaks here and there, and a minimal hint of seperation in the front, both wont affect the image at all.

-With its fast open aperture of F4.5 and a focal lengh of 300mm (or almost 12"), this lens will work anywhere from 5x7
+With its fast open aperture of F4 and a focal lengh of 300mm (or almost 12"), this lens will work anywhere from 5x7